| |

 Oh yeah, and of course there is the actual night market itself, full of tourist tat, greasy food and overpriced beer.

-On our most recent visit to Patpong Night Market (February 2023), we were surprised how much it had changed since our last visit 5 years ago.
+On our most recent visit to Patpong Night Market (early 2024), we were surprised how much it had changed since our last visit 5 years ago.
 There were only 3 or 4 active go-go bars trying to attract us in and a lot fewer night market stalls.

 Most of the Patpong bars at night expect you to pay an evening admission charge before you go in, and there are reports that tourists are paying exorbitant entrance fees to these ‘specialist’ clubs and bars, only to find practically nothing inside.